|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built by the US Army prewar.
-Two parallel runways run roughly northwest to southeast, with taxiways, hangers and buildings.
+Built by the U.S. Army with two parallel runways run oriented roughly northwest to southeast with taxiways, hangers and buildings.
+Used by the Far East Air Force (FEAF) pursuit aircraft (fighters) including P-26s, P-35s and later P-40 Warhawk fighter aircraft.

-Prewar, used by the Far East Air Force (FEAF) pursuit aircraft including P-26s, P-35s and P-40s.
-On December 8, 1941 P-40 Warhawks took off from Nichols Field to intercept enemy aircraft spotted on radar, but fail to make contact.
+On December 8, 1941 P-40 Warhawks took off from Nichols Field to intercept enemy aircraft spotted on radar at Iba, but failed to make contact.
 In the afternoon, P-40s again took off from Nichols Field to patrol over Bataan and Manila.
-On December 9, 1941 shortly after 03:00 hours, Japanese aircraft attack Nichols Field.
+On December 9, 1941 shortly after 3:00am Japanese aircraft attacked Nichols Field.

 American units based at Nichols Field (Defense of Philippines)